KivApple/video_streamer/README.md

 You can play the stream using [VLC](https://www.videolan.org/) (or any other compatible player).
 Just click "File" -> "Open Network Stream..." and enter a URL like `tcp://127.0.0.1:1234`.

+You can also use [ffplay](https://ffmpeg.org/ffplay.html) utility:

+    ffplay -fflags nobuffer -framerate 30 tcp://127.0.0.1:1234/

 ## Library usage

     #include <easylogging++.h>